sghuang19/portfolio/source/experience/kinga.md

 After my internship at [enFocus](/experience/enfocus.html) concluded, I continued collaborating with the Kinga team to redevelop the app using React Native.
-I have been serving in dual roles as both Software Engineer and Project Manager, and the project is still ongoing.
+I have been serving in dual roles as both Software Engineer and Product Manager.